blockscout/blockscout-rs/smart-contract-verifier-http/README.md

 making verification requests through REST API.
 It is stateless and answers requests based on provided information only.

+## Using docker compose
+You can build the provided sources using [docker-compose](./docker-compose.yaml) file presented in that directory.

 ## Building from source
 Install rustup from rustup.rs.
 ```